andricmitrovic/Deep-dream-deep/README.md

 Todo:

-  - save images

-  - update readme

   - from noise image

+  - update readme ( add results, pictures from different layer, use some other pictures)

   - different models trained on ImageNet for comparison